Garlic Scapes: What They Are, When to Cut, How to Cook

 Where Can You Get Garlic Scapes?

-Garlic scapes are only available for a short window of time in late spring and early summer, available at most farmers’ markets.
-You can even buy them online.
-It’s OK to store your garlic scapes in the fridge, where they’ll stay fresh for up to 3 weeks.
-They can also be frozen.
+Garlic scapes are only available for a short window of time in late spring and early summer, usually mid-May through late June depending on your growing zone.
+They are most reliably found at farmers’ markets, in CSA boxes, or directly from small farms.
+You can even buy them online from specialty produce sellers.
+It is fine to store your scapes in the fridge, where they will stay fresh in a sealed bag for up to 3 weeks.
+They can also be chopped and frozen flat on a sheet pan, then transferred to a freezer bag for use through the autumn and winter; the texture suffers, but the flavor holds.

 Harvesting Your Own

-If you are growing garlic and you want big, flavorful bulbs, you’ll want to cut off the scapes as they emerge in early summer, before the plant flowers.
-The reason for this is so that the plant can put its energy in the bulb rather than the flowers that will emerge.
+If you are growing garlic and you want big, flavorful bulbs, you will want to cut off the scapes as they emerge in early summer, before the plant flowers.
+The reason is so the plant can put its energy into the bulb rather than the flowers that would otherwise emerge.
+The classic rule of thumb is to cut the scape after it has made one full curl, but before the second curl, with sharp scissors or pruners just above the topmost leaf.
+Most growers see noticeably larger bulbs at harvest in July or August when they remove the scapes on time.

 Here are a few tasty ways to enjoy this flavorful garlicky treat: